 There is a concept and associated expression, that of “Dangerous Beauty”, which I find interesting.
 You often find it placed near or alongside that of the “Femme Fatale”.
 It is generally a trope around seduction and betrayal and is one I want to try and subvert if I can.
 I believe beauty can be found in the most unlikely of places.
 I certainly like to look for it where others wouldn’t.
 Work I have made in the past includes looking at the presence of crucifix-like forms in the intersection of paving stones, or the hidden language that might be divined from the lines and curves on sports grounds.
 Things that people, in general, will walk over or past without paying them more than passing attention.
-I refer to this as “Hidden Beauty”.
+I sometimes refer to this as “Hidden Beauty”.

 The COVID-19 pandemic has made me consider more deeply my long interest in, and appreciation of, scientific and medical illustration.
 Prior to the use of photography, artists were employed and trained as illustrators.
 They recorded discoveries, creating images that would illustrate reports, voyage logs, books, and a variety of other purposes.
 These artists formed an important part of voyages and journeys of exploration.
 Now, these illustrations can be read in ways that the originators would not have expected, for example, as artifacts of colonialism and the reinforcement of ideals of cultural superiority.
 They can give us an insight into social norms of the time, shows how genders were considered and treated and how social and racial groups were represented.